agapeopenscience/OLS-6-Ireland/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open science community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 You can contribute in many ways: